-The new multi-million dollar data centre links directly to Vocus’ own international fibre optic network, the data centre provides direct paths to Australia, the United States and Asia – where most of the world’s major content providers are based.
+The new multi-million dollar data center links directly to Vocus’ own international fibre optic network, the data center provides direct paths to Australia, the United States and Asia – where most of the world’s major content providers are based.

 It also connects directly to all other main telco carriers offering diverse access.

-Being connected to an exceptionally fast, diverse network is one of the main benefits the Albany data centre offers New Zealand businesses, says Vocus Communications Chairman David Spence.
+Being connected to an exceptionally fast, diverse network is one of the main benefits the Albany data center offers New Zealand businesses, says Vocus Communications Chairman David Spence.